ViniitMe/Machine-Learning-foundation-and-Applications/README.md

 # Machine-Learning-foundation-and-Applications
-This contains Solutions to the Class Assignments Topics Covered:
+This contains Solutions to the Class Assignments:- Topics Covered:
 1) KNN
 2) SVM